ouicate/gonka/proposals/model-management-v1/README.md

 **Persistence**: Node disabling is recorded both locally in broker state and persistently on-chain through hardware node status updates, ensuring consistent exclusion from network operations.

-## Current System Behavior: Inference Execution and Punishment
+### 4. Inference Execution with Inaccessible APIs

-### Inference Execution with Inaccessible APIs
+**Question**: What if executor APIs are not accessible?
+Do we still publish inference requests with unavailable APIs?

 **Current Behavior**: The system publishes inference start requests regardless of executor API accessibility: